 In the book, a self-described “red-neck” logger characterized his ability to compartmentalize his mental state while contributing to the devastation.
 One can ‘beat the picture of a clear cut in your head’, by rationalizing about jobs, income, and that it will all just grow back.
 But in retrospect, when wondering about what we get out of it and what is left for generations of our offspring, he says ‘you cannot beat the epilog’.
 And the mechanization of logging, combined with the lack of remaining quality forests to log, means that offspring of several generations of loggers will mostly need to find another type of employment in the future.
 So the far woods may become less populous, one small encouraging result.

-The author evokes the feel of the western rain forests in their virgin state, the sense of majesty and eternity, the overwhelming sense of life force, lack of clear boundary between sea and misty forest, the suffocating disorientation of being closed in with no view extending beyond a few paces, no sense of future or past, constant twilight, an overpowering need to see the sun, always the sound of running water, sound moving differently, air moving hardly at all, blurred boundaries between life and death, no good path in the tangle of roots and branches, the occasional flat places soft and spongy, reverse optical illusions where objects appearing distant are actually close.
-‘You have the feeling that if you stop for too long, you will simply be grown over and absorbed by the slow and ancient riot of growth’.
+The author’s evocative writing paints vividly the sense of our western rain forests in their virgin state, the sense of majesty and eternity, the overwhelming sense of life force, lack of clear boundary between sea and misty forest, the suffocating disorientation of being closed in with no view extending beyond a few paces, no sense of future or past, constant twilight, an overpowering need to see the sun, always the sound of running water, sound moving differently, air moving hardly at all, blurred boundaries between life and death, no good path in the tangle of roots and branches, the occasional flat places soft and spongy, reverse optical illusions where objects appearing distant are actually close.
+‘You have the feeling that if you stop for too long, you will simply be grown over and absorbed by the slow and ancient riot of growth.

 The word Haida means people in the sense that we are us and you others are not.
 The Haida had no written language; all traditions were oral.
 Their language is an isolate, unrelated to languages of other neighboring tribes.
 By 2000, there are only 40 fluent speakers of the language left, the youngest in her 50s.